Please report an absence here.

 - GICS Parent Student Handbook given to parent on Attendance Policy

-A student/parent must be notified a third time once they have accrued a nine (9) truancy events.
+A student/parent will be notified a third time when they have accrued eighteen (18) truancy events.

 - Letter #3 sent to parents by regular mail